 The Investor Office sat down with OSCOSC See Ontario Securities Commission.+ read full definition Staff to talk about the two recent Canadian Securities Administrators (CSA)Canadian Securities Administrators (CSA) The Canadian Securities Administrators (CSA) is an umbrella organization of Canadas provincial and territorial securities regulators whose objective is to improve, coordinate and harmonize regulation of the Canadian capital markets+ read full definition publications that together aim to improve the client-registrantRegistrant A person or company that is registered with the securities regulator in the province or territory where they do business.
 They must be registered before they can legally sell securities or offering investment advice.+ read full definition relationship.

 Debra Foubert is the Director of the Ontario Securities CommissionOntario Securities Commission An independent Crown corporation that is responsible for regulating the capital markets in Ontario.
-Its mandate is to provide protection to investors from unfair, improper or fraudulent practices and to foster confidence in fair and efficient capital markets.+ read full definition’s Compliance and Registrant Regulation Branch (CRR), the regulatory operations branch that led the work at the OSC and is leading the CSA project that proposed regulatory actions aimed at strengthening the obligations that securities advisers, dealers and representatives owe to their clients.
+Its mandate is to provide protection to investors from unfair, improper or fraudulent practices, to foster fair and efficient capital markets and confidence in capital markets, and to contribute to the stability of the financial system and the reduction of systemic…+ read full definition’s Compliance and Registrant Regulation Branch (CRR), the regulatory operations branch that led the work at the OSC and is leading the CSA project that proposed regulatory actions aimed at strengthening the obligations that securities advisers, dealers and representatives owe to their clients.

 Chantal Mainville is Senior Legal Counsel in the Investment Funds & Structured Products Branch, the regulatory operations branch that led the CSA’s consultation on the option of discontinuing mutual fundMutual fund An investment that pools money from many people and invests it in a mix of investments such as stocks and bonds.
 A professional manager chooses investments that match the funds goals for risk and return.
 You can redeem your fund units at any time.+ read full definition embedded commission payments from investment fund managers to dealers to address the investor protection and market efficiency issues arising from those payments.